-What benefits do you see from making martial arts and language pillars of your school?
+What benefits do you see from making martial arts the pillar of your school?

 How is the progress of the students measured to assure that they are getting the same basics of education as their peers in other schools?